CS1371/homework-compiler/README.md

 The **Homework Compiler** is actually _two_ products: the `Test Case Compiler` and the `Assignment Compiler`.
 Both are detailed below, but you can also look at their individual READMEs.

+## Requirements

+MATLAB R2018b or higher is recommended.
+The minimum supported release is R2017a.

 ## Test Case Compiler

 The [`Test Case Compiler`](https://github.gatech.edu/CS1371/homework-compiler/blob/Development/TestCaseCompiler/README.md) is responsible for collecting all the test cases needed for a single `Problem`.
 This means it formally defines everything needed to run and grade the `Problem`.
 For a complete list, refer to the `Test Case Compiler` documentation.